 Metropolitan success lifts your own individual community.
 Do we need to say that metro failure really rains on your parade?
 Even the severe under-performance of a small part of the region means that you aren't enjoying as much prosperity and clout as you deserve.

 You might think we're talking up the notion of regional government, and some people become very agitated about "another layer of government."

-Whether we define metropolitan success as economic competitiveness, quality of life, or ability to generate an agile and timely response to new challenges, a nimble decision making apparatus sure beats a clunky one.
+Whether we define metropolitan success as economic competitiveness, quality of life, or ability to generate an agile and timely response to new challenges, a nimble and wise decision making apparatus sure beats a clunky one.

 And we think not all of the metropolitan governance is exercised by governments either, just to confuse you further.

 would like to stretch the term to include citizens leagues, powerful

 non-profit groups such as a United Way, Chambers of Commerce or